MiguelBusta/compilers/README.md

 Miguel Bustamante
 ## Development Report
 ### Introduction
 The purpose of this document is to explain and explore the creation of a translator that acts like a compiler.
-The experiment has the capability of graphing the path that the compiler uses to access the values defined in our gramatic.
+The experiment has the capability of graphing the path that the compiler uses to access the values defined by our grammars.
 ### Translator Design
 ---
 The translator use the following structure: